mute-key/landle/README.md

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/mutekey.landle) <br>

-This is my rehab code and may not be fully complete.
-I do not like any of well known other formatters.
-Linters in today, or other formatters are too opinionated. i wanted a extension like this although a linter can do this sort of things but need non-language specific generic formatter.
+This is my rehab code and may not be fully complete nor optmised in some parts.
+I do not like any of well known other formatters, Linters in today, or other formatters are too opinionated. i wanted a extension like this although a linter can do this sort of things but need non-language specific generic formatter.
 I did not aim to make a functions which formatters can do already.